ronyrashedul36/soil-analysis-automation-vba/README.md

 **Example:** To add a "Sodium" analysis for data in Column W:

 1. Open the VBA Editor (`Alt + F11`).
-2. Navigate to the module containing the `GetAnalysisConfigurations` function.
+2. Navigate to the module containing the `RoundedRectangle2_Click` function.
 3. Add a new `AllAnalyses(14)` block with the relevant details:

 ```vba